Titles, captions, and tables

 Figure titles and captions

-For reference, here I also provide a version of the figure that has these elements incorporated into the main display (Figure 22.2).
+Alternatively, I could incorporate the figure title—as well as other elements of the caption, such as the data source statement—into the main display (Figure 22.2).
 In a direct comparison, you may find Figure 22.2 more attractive than Figure 22.1, and you may wonder why I am choosing the latter style throughout this book.
 I do so because the two styles have different application areas, and figures with integrated titles are not appropriate for conventional book layouts.
 The underlying principle is that a figure can have only one title.
 Either the title is integrated into the actual figure display or it is provided as the first element of the caption underneath the figure.
 And, if a publication is laid out such that each figure has a regular caption block underneath the display item, then the title must be provided in that block of text.
 For this reason, in the context of conventional book or article publishing, we do not normally integrate titles into figures.
 Figures with integrated titles, subtitles, and data source statements are appropriate, however, if they are meant to be used as stand-alone infographics or to be posted on social media or on a web page without accompanying caption text.

 If your document layout uses caption blocks underneath each figure, then place the figure titles as the first element of each caption block, not on top of the figures.

 One of the most common mistakes I see in figure captions is the omission of a proper figure title as the first element of the caption.
 Take a look back at the caption to Figure 22.1.
 It begins with “Corruption and human development.”
 It does not begin with “This figure shows how corruption is related to human development.”
 The first part of the caption is always the title, not a description of the contents of the figure.
 A title does not have to be a complete sentence, though short sentences making a clear assertion can serve as titles.
 For example, for Figure 22.1, a title such as “The most developed countries are the least corrupt” would have worked fine.